Healing Outreach Prevention & Education

 This free training is recommended not only for individuals who work with children through their professions, but to any adult who feels responsible for protecting a child.
 Classes are offered the fourth Tuesday of every month, beginning at 5:30 p.m., at Kids’ HOPE Center.

 Individualized private training also is available for businesses, parent groups, churches, and other organizations.
-When requested in advance, workshops, and materials can be provided in Spanish.

 Please call Kids’ HOPE Center at (541) 266-8806 to reserve your individual spot in a monthly workshop, or to schedule a workshop for your group.